Read throughout this article and find out important details about a through-the-wall air conditioner. Keep reading!

 - No drafts.
-Through the wall air conditioners slide into a sleeve which is inside the wall, providing you a tight fit.
+Through the wall, air conditioners slide into a sleeve inside the wall, providing you a tight fit.
 And this design will prevent unwanted drafts from creeping in.

 - Cheap to run.
-Well, the average unit costs almost less than $30 a month to run for around 8 hours a day.
+The average unit costs almost less than $30 a month to run for around 8 hours a day.

 - Energy-efficient.
 Wall air conditioners are a lot more efficient than other types of air conditioners since you could cool a certain room independently.
 They are also more efficient because they have a tighter seal around the unit, preventing the cold air from escaping.